cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 The database should store the time in UTC (instead of local time).

-## Problem #3: Discrepancy between Data Manipulation Service Inc. and UI
+## Problem #3: Discrepancy between Data Manipulation Service and the UI

 **Background**

 1. The UI has a calendar component that allows the user to select a single day, month and year.
-2. The data and network flow throughout the app: UI <--> internal API <-->  Data Manipulation Service Inc. <--> Database
+2. The data and network flow throughout the app: UI <--> internal API <-->  Data Manipulation Service <--> Database

 **Actual/current behaviour**

-The table in the UI doesn't match the table in Data Manipulation Service Inc..
+The table in the UI doesn't match the table in Data Manipulation Service .

 **Expected behaviour**

-The table in the UI should match the table in Data Manipulation Service Inc..
+The table in the UI should match the table in Data Manipulation Service.

 **Investigation result**